kokkos/kokkos-core-wiki/Custom-Reductions:-Custom-Reducers.md

 Custom arbitrary reductions are implemented using a reduction class and a "reduced" class.
-The "reduced" class is much like the custom scalar type used with BuiltIn reducers and the reduction class implements the [ReducerConcept](Kokkos%3A%3AReducerConcept)
+The "reduced" class is much like the custom scalar type used with [BuiltIn Reducers](Custom-Reductions%3A-Built-In-Reducers-with-Custom-Scalar-Types) and the reduction class implements the [ReducerConcept](Kokkos%3A%3AReducerConcept)